 John Keats, the English poet (1795-1821), son of a livery stable keeper, like so many of his fellow romantic poets, posed questions trying to understand their ancestors relationship with the Gods mainly from Greek vase paintings.

 Pottery was for centuries the storage vessel made from the earth.
 In Keats time pottery vases became an important object to be included in an interior, because they bore allusions to the bountiful gods through bowls of fruit, bunches of wheat or flowers.

 Greek Vase painting reached a climax five centuries before the Christ event, as in this scene painted by the Niobid painter, where we see Herakles or Hercules standing among the Argonauts.
 He is watched over by Athena, goddess of wisdom, war and the arts.

 Today in Italy during olive harvest you can still see scenes of the olive harvest, where gatherers, one sitting in the branches, use long sticks to knock down the olives which are picked up by crouching figures just as on a Greek vase.

 Just like English poets Percy Bysshe Shelley and Lord Byron before him, Keats also lived for a time in Italy and died there in a house at the foot of the Spanish steps now known as a place of literary pilgrimage.

-Italy and its wealth of historical ruins and art treasures still provides a rich record for visitors tracing man’s journey from prehistory to the present day.
+Italy and its wealth of historical ruins and art treasures continues to provide a rich record for visitors, tracing man’s journey from prehistory to the present day.

 For many it is a place of pilgrimage, spurred on not only by a desire to discover the roots of western civilisation, but also to engage with the stories coming from its spectacular fusion of art, nature and culture.